-Decades later I asked my Uncle, who has a vast network of military veterans, if he could find the Lieutenant Commander for me.
+Decades later I asked my Uncle, who has a vast network of military veterans, if he could find the Commander for me.
 I wanted to tell him that I had thought about him every day that I wore his bracelet and thank him for his service.
 It took my Uncle just days.
-He had been promoted to Commander and at the age of 82 had recently passed away - less than 30 miles from my home.
+At the age of 82 he had recently passed away - less than 30 miles from my home.

 I learned he had been given the Silver Star with this Citation:

 The President of the United States of America takes pleasure in presenting the Silver Star to Commander Commander Theodore Frank Kopfman (NSN: 0-597544), United States Navy, for conspicuous gallantry and intrepidity in action on 15 June 1966, while serving as a pilot of a light jet attack aircraft with Attack Squadron FIFTY-FIVE (VA-55, embarked in the U.S.S.
 RANGER (CVA-61), during aerial combat operations in Southeast Asia.
 As leader of a flight of four aircraft, Commander Kopfman planned, led and executed a highly successful attack against a Surface-to-Air Missile site.
 Although the flight was fired upon approaching the target area, Commander Kopfman avoided the missiles by evasive maneuvering, and visually acquired the target.
 In the face of intense and accurate heavy and medium gunfire which blanketed the sky, he spearheaded the assault, placing his air-to-ground missiles among the enemy missile launchers as he pulled up and directed the remainder of the flight in acquisition of the target.
 Commander Kopfman's superb leadership and exceptional weapons delivery resulted in the destruction of a highly dangerous enemy missile complex.
 His gallant and courageous performance was in keeping with the highest traditions of the United States Naval Service.